aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Here:

-- smoothing - Rolling mean,
+- smoothing - rolling mean,
-- lagged - Lagged transformation,
+- lagged - `lagged transformation`_,
-- ridge - Ridge regression.
+- ridge - ridge regression.

 In the first branch time-series is transformed using rolling mean, lagged transformation is used to transform time-series into table data and then ridge is applied.